ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/references/statement-editor/construct-a-record.md

+---
-# Construct a record
+title: Construct a record
+description: Follow the steps below to construct a record using the Statement Editor.
+keywords: ballerina, vs code extension, record construction, statement editor

-Follow the steps below to construct a record using the Statement Editor.
+intro: Follow the steps below to construct a record using the Statement Editor.
+---

 1. Navigate to the Record Editor and select **Create New**.